top of page

 We are currently recruiting!

-Whether you are a post-doctoral researcher, a bioinformatician, or a graduate student, we offer opportunities to be part of our research in genomics and bioinformatics.
+Whether you are a post-doctoral researcher or a graduate student, we offer opportunities to be part of our research in genomics and bioinformatics.

 If you are passionate about scientific discovery and eager to contribute to transformative research, we encourage you to contact us.